-Read announcements during advisory time that are new.
-A copy of the announcements will be emailed to all students each morning.
+A copy of the announcement will be emailed to all students each morning.
 Each student is responsible for the information read.
-Any person wishing to make an announcement for the benefit of large groups of students must turn the written announcement in to the principal's office before school begins in the morning.
+Faculty has the right to add/delete announcements.
+Any STUDENT wishing to make an announcement for the benefit of large groups of students must turn the written announcement in to the principal's office before school begins in the morning.
 The office reserves the right to deny any announcement brought in.